mcneel/computeclient_py/docs/Brep.rst

    :rtype: rhino3dm.Brep[]
 .. py:function:: CreateFromSweep1(rail, shapes, closed, tolerance, multiple=False)

-   Sweep1 function tht fits a surface through a profile curve that define the surface cross-sections and one curve that defines a surface edge.
+   Sweep1 function that fits a surface through profile curves that define the surface cross-sections and one curve that defines a surface edge.

    :param rhino3dm.Curve rail: Rail to sweep shapes along